12 Reasons People Get Depressed at Holiday Time

 Refrain from overindulging

 Holiday parties can lead us to take out our seasonal woes on the buffet table.
-According to the American Psychological Association’s survey, 56 percent of participants reported eating to reduce stress during the holidays, versus 38 percent during the rest of the year.
+According to the American Psychological Association’s survey, 56 percent of participants reported eating to reduce stress and holiday depression during the holidays, versus 38 percent during the rest of the year.
 “It’s easy to get lost in delicious treats at holiday time,” Serani says.
 “Too much of a good thing though can spike sugar levels and kick up production of insulin, leaving you feeling tired, agitated, and slowing your performance at work and at home.”
 In order to avoid this, learn to recognize patterns of unhealthy eating behavior and be mindful of limits.
 As in the rest of the year, “healthy eating with occasional indulgences is the way to go,” Serani says.
 Follow this healthy eating plan the day before a holiday party.

 Avoid drinking too much